Rail, Tram, and Bus Union

-The Australian Rail Tram and Bus Industry Union (RTBU) is an Australian trade union representing rail, tram, and bus workers.
-The RTBU is affiliated with the Australian Council of Trade Unions (ACTU) and the Australian Labor Party (ALP).
+The Rail, Tram, and Bus Industry Union (RTBU) is an Australian trade union representing rail, tram and bus workers.
+The RTBU is affiliated with the Australian Council of Trade Unions and the Australian Labor Party.

 Internationally, the RTBU is affiliated with the International Transport Workers' Federation.
-It has a membership of 31,223 as at 31 December 2018.
+It has a membership of 35,178 as at December 2025.

 History

-The union was formed on 1 March 1993 as the Public Transport Union (PTU) through the amalgamation of four long-standing transport unions: the Australian Railways Union, the Australian Federated Union of Locomotive Employees, the Australian Tramway and Motor Omnibus Employees' Association and the National Union of Rail Workers of Australia.
-The amalgamation effectively created one union for public transport workers for the first time in Australia.
+The union's history goes back to 1861, with the formation of the Locomotive Engine Drivers Association in Victoria.
+The Public Transport Union was formed on 1 March 1993 through the amalgamation of four long-standing transport unions: the Australian Railways Union, the Australian Federated Union of Locomotive Employees, the Australian Tramway and Motor Omnibus Employees' Association and the National Union of Rail Workers of Australia.
+The amalgamation created one union for public transport workers for the first time in Australia.
 It adopted its current name in 1998.

 Structure

-It is organised into National Divisions, covering Infrastructure; Rail Operations; Tram and Bus; Locomotive; Workshops and Salaried and Professional.
+The RTBU is organised into National Divisions, covering Infrastructure; Rail Operations; Tram and Bus; Locomotive; Workshops and Salaried and Professional.
 There are seven state branches, with the National Office located in Sydney: